Paying for College

 - UC Financiamiento y Fondos (3 Pasos)

-Now that we’ve covered AB540, let’s talk about getting you financial aid!
+Now that we’ve covered AB540, let’s talk about getting you financial aid.

 In accordance with applicable Federal and State law and University policy, the University of California does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.